Medical Assistance Provider Self-Review Protocol

 Refund checks should be accompanied by a cover letter that provides an overview of the issues identified, the time period covered by the review, including the reason for the time period selected, and the actions that have been or will be taken to assure that these errors do not reoccur in the future.
 Note that providers may be asked to work with DHS to ensure that we maintain correct paid claims information.
 Acceptance of payment by the MA Program does not constitute agreement as to the amount of loss suffered.

-Option 2: Provider-Developed Audit Work Plan for BPI Approval — When it is not administratively feasible or cost-effective for the provider to conduct a 100 percent claim review, a provider may identify and project inappropriate payments pursuant to a detailed work plan submitted to DHS for approval.
+Option 2: Provider-Developed Review Work Plan for BPI Approval — When it is not administratively feasible or cost-effective for the provider to conduct a 100 percent claim review, a provider may identify and project inappropriate payments pursuant to a detailed work plan submitted to DHS for approval.
 A provider that wishes to use this option should submit his/her proposal in writing to BPI at the above address.

 The proposed work plan should also include an overview of the issues identified, the proposed time period of the review, including the reason for the time period selected, and the corrective action is taken to ensure that the errors do not reoccur in the future.
 BPI will, as it has in the past, review the submission and advise the provider accordingly.